CNSLabs/agreements-data-standard/README.md

 ## Contributing

-We welcome contributions to the Agreements Protocol!
+We welcome contributions to the Agreements Data Standard!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get involved.

 ## License